 If you're a student in Pennsylvania who has moved to a new county or a new state to attend college, you can still vote.
 As a college student, you have two choices on where you register to vote.
 You have the right to register and vote where you live now, whether that is an on-campus or off-campus address.
 Or, you may choose to register or remain registered and vote at your prior home address.

-KU Students may obtain a sticker at the Card Office located in the McFarland Student Union in order to use the KU ID Card as a valid form of ID on Election Day.
+KU Students may obtain a sticker at the Card Office located in the 106 Academic Forum in order to use the KU ID Card as a valid form of ID on Election Day.

 Here's more of what college students need to know:

 In order to vote in any election, you must first be a registered voter.
 You must be registered at least 30 days before the next primary, special, municipal, or general election.
 Before you register to vote, you will want to make sure you:

 If you are already familiar with the above and would like to begin the registration process immediately, you can download a Voter Registration Mail Application form.

 Voting is easy.
 As long as you are registered, you will be able to vote on Election Day.
 You'll want to make sure to:

 - Familiarize yourself on how PA's Voter ID Law applies to college students